zhangsensen/HK0921sen-code/docs/MONITORING_OVERVIEW.md

 ```

 The repository no longer ships with pre-generated artefacts.
 Add `runtime/` (or whichever directory you choose) to your deploy-time ignore rules so production instances can rotate logs without polluting the VCS.

+### Inspecting Factor Metrics from the CLI

+Run `python scripts/factor_metrics.py --hours 12 --metric sharpe_ratio --top 5` to inspect the latest
+factor KPIs:

+- The CLI groups entries by `factor_name`, prints the freshest value per KPI, and optionally exports the
+  same window via `--export json` or `--export csv`.
+- Leaderboard mode honours metric names produced by `record_factor_metrics`, so `sharpe_ratio`
+  and `factor.sharpe_ratio` are treated identically.

 ## Integration Tips